 Indonesia Travel Guide

-Indonesia is my favorite country in Asia so far.
+Indonesia is one of my favorite countries in Southeast Asia so far.
 It combines everything I like: amazing beaches, lush jungles, culture, and history.
 I also loved it because there are so many non-touristy places, be prepared to have your picture taken a lot, Indonesian people love selfies!

-Each island is a new adventure, with different landscapes and traditions.
-In some places, the ethnic way of life is still really preserved and it’s just amazing to discover.
+Beyond Bali, each island is a new adventure, with different landscapes and traditions.
+In some places, the ethnic way of life is still really preserved and it’s just an amazing thing to discover.

 Flores is my favorite place in Indonesia.
 The island is beautiful and left me often open-mouthed, the landscape is amazing with a lot of greeneries and a lot of mountains.
 Furthermore, there still are many traditional villages left and you’ll be able to get a truly authentic experience there.